Yeonhye Park

 B. Seoul, South Korea

-To request a full CV, use the email parkyeonhye.art at gmail.
+To request a full CV, use the email parkyeonhye.art@gmail.com

 Education

-Masters of Fine Arts in Mural Art, Central Academy of Fine Arts, China, 2014
+Master of Fine Arts in Mural Art, Central Academy of Fine Arts (中央美术学院), China, 2014

 Bachelor of Fine Arts in Studio Art • Bachelor of Arts in Buddhist Philosophy, Dong-Guk University, South Korea, 2010